tmrmn/Hei/PITCHME.md

 # Hei
 ### Timo's intro to Bridge

----
+---?image=assets/img/cover.jpg

 ### Technology and Culture
 * BA Culture and Technology at the Technical University of Berlin

-* Project manager at NPO in the field of Arts/Cultural Education in Berlin
+* Project manager at NPO in the field of Arts and Cultural Education in Berlin

   * [kubinaut.de](https://www.kubinaut.de/de)
   * [FSJ-Kultur](http://lkj-berlin.de/fsjkultur/)